Aaron Slick from Punkin Crick

 Aaron Slick from Punkin Crick (also known as Marshmallow Moon in the U.K. and the Philippines and Härkiä, heiniä ja hakkailua in Finland) is a 1952 Paramount Pictures hillbilly musical film directed by Claude Binyon and produced by William Perlberg and George Seaton.
-It is based on a popular 1919 play by Walter Benjamin Hare which was one of the most produced plays in the history of American theater with 40,000 performances, as of 1952, mainly by amateur groups.
+It is based on Walter Ben Hare's 1919 play of the same title, one of the most frequently produced in the history of American theater, with more than 50,000 performances at the time of the film's release, mainly by amateur groups.
 The film's cinematographer was Charles Lang and its costumes were designed by Edith Head.

 Plot

-A dreamy farm widow is obsessed with moving to the city.
-She is courted by her shy bumpkin neighbor Aaron Slick.
-She is nearly tricked out of her oil-rich land by crooks.
+A dreamy farm widow is obsessed with moving to the city and is courted by her shy bumpkin neighbor Aaron Slick.
+She is nearly tricked into losing her oil-rich land to crooks.